-RAA is a mutual service organisation, the activities of which are governed by the RAA Constitution (PDF, 972KB) and by the Associations Incorporation Act 1985 (as amended).
-It's governed by a Board of non-executive Directors, elected by RAA members, and a Managing Director, appointed by the Board.
+RAA is a mutual service organisation governed by its Constitution (PDF, 536KB) and the Corporations Act 2001 (Cth).
+It's overseen by a Board of non-executive Directors elected by RAA members.

-The management and control of the funds and other property of the RAA are vested in the Board of Directors.
+The management and control of RAA’s funds and property are vested in the Board of Directors.

-RAA and its Board of Directors must act in accordance with the RAA Constitution and are bound by various statutory, common law and policy constraints in relation to the governance of the RAA.
+RAA and its Board are required to act in accordance with the RAA Constitution and are subject to a range of statutory, common law, and policy obligations governing its operations.

-To ensure RAA adheres to the highest governance standards possible, RAA’s governance policies, procedures and disclosure practices are also guided by certain provisions of the Corporations Act 2001 (Cth) (as amended) and the Australian Stock Exchange – Corporate Governance Principles and Recommendations.
+To uphold the highest standards of governance, RAA’s policies, procedures, and disclosure practices are also informed by the ASX Corporate Governance Principles and Recommendations and relevant provisions of the Corporations Act 2001 (Cth) (as amended).

 • Annual Reports